TLP:CLEAR

 This campaign marks the first observed systematic use of AI product brand names (claude, nvidia) as SSH brute-force usernames at scale.
 As AI inference infrastructure proliferates, attackers are pre-staging credential wordlists for accounts that may exist on GPU servers, LLM hosting platforms, and AI API gateway infrastructure.
 Operators of AI workloads should audit for claude, nvidia, openai, gemini, llama, ollama, anthropic, and similar AI-brand service accounts in their SSH authentication systems.

-09 Collection Methodology
+09 Collection methodology

 All data collected via a distributed SSH/Telnet honeypot fleet spanning multiple cloud providers and geographic regions.
 Login attempts are captured in near-real-time with source IP, username, password, and timestamp fields preserved for analysis.